Police: Boy, 15, killed in shooting at West Philadelphia rec center

 WEST PHILADELPHIA - Police say a teen has died and two others were hurt in a shooting at a rec center in West Philadelphia.

-It happened on the 5500 block of Christian Street around 8 p.m.
+It happened on the 5500 block of Christian Street outside the Christy Rec Center around 8 p.m.
 Thursday.

 According to police, the 15-year-old boy was shot once in the back of neck.
 He was taken to CHOP where he died shortly after 8:15 p.m.

-Note: Editor's Note: An earlier version of this story said the shooting happened inside the rec center.
-It was later learned it happened outside.